dataluscorp/browser/devtools/docs/contributor/frontend/telemetry.md

 ### Global data

-Data aggregated from large groups of Firefox users is available at [telemetry.mozilla.org](https://telemetry.mozilla.org).
+Data aggregated from large groups of Datalus users is available at [telemetry.mozilla.org](https://telemetry.mozilla.org).

 Reports are written with SQL.
 For example, here's one comparing [usage of some DevTools panels](https://sql.telemetry.mozilla.org/queries/1000#table).